ldaptools/ldaptools/README.md

  * Easily create common LDAP objects (Users, Groups, Contacts, Computers, OUs).
  * Easily modify LDAP objects with automatic setters/getters/properties/etc.
  * Retrieve LDAP objects as either a simple array or an object with automagic setters/getters.
  * A dynamic and customizable attribute converter system to translate data between LDAP and PHP.
+ * An event system for further customization, extensibility, and integration.
  * Active Directory specific features to help ease development of applications.
  * Includes a comprehensive set of specs for the code.